-Have you heard of rue Verneuil in Paris?
+Have you heard of Rue de Verneuil in Paris?
 Probably not, but surely you’ve heard of the name of one of its famous residents: Serge Gainsbourg.

-The rue Verneuil is a long quiet and conventional street in the 7th arrondissement of Paris.
-It is also an old street as it was created in 1640 and takes its name from Henri de Bourbon-Verneuil (1601-1682), one of king Henri IV’s legitimated sons.
+The Rue de Verneuil is a long, quiet, and conventional street in the 7th arrondissement of Paris.
+It is also an old street created in 1640 and takes its name from Henri de Bourbon-Verneuil (1601-1682), one of King Henri IV’s legitimated sons.

-Even in his lifetime, fans already decorated the wall of the property with tags, much to the discontent of the neighbourhood which demanded a regular cleaning.
+Even in his lifetime, fans already decorated the property wall with tags, much to the discontent of the neighbourhood, which demanded regular cleaning.

 The place abounds with anecdotes.
-It was there that Juliette Gréco – who then lived with Michel Piccoli at number 33 in the same street, inspired Serge Gainsbourg in writing the song La Javanaise.
+There, Juliette Gréco, who lived with Michel Piccoli at number 33 on the same street, inspired Serge Gainsbourg to write the song La Javanaise.